Hull Paragon Interchange: BR period (1948–1995)

 The main entrance canopy was replaced by an office building Paragon House in 1962.
 The building was originally used as a regional headquarters for British Rail, but was unused in later years.

 In 1965 the Newington branch which had been used by trains running from west of Hull to Bridlington and beyond was closed and replaced by a new chord near Victoria crossing.
 The roofs sheltering platforms 1–9 outside the main shed were removed in the 1970s.

 In the 1980s a new "travel centre" (booking and information office) was added on the station concourse.
 The body of the building was faced with light sandstone, with lighting via semicircular arched windows, and an approximately barrel roofed skylight.
 In the same period a clerestory roofed waiting room was added at the head of the station platforms, an architectural homage to both Victorian trainshed roofs and clerestory carriages.

 After the privatisation of British Transport Hotels in the 1980s the "Royal Station Hotel" was renamed Royal Hotel.
+In 1990 the hotel was gutted by a fire, the interior was rebuilt and the hotel re-opened in 1992.